Hiking to Rendezvous Beach Montserrat the Only “White Sand” Beach

 Rather than a white sand beach, it was more like a black sand beach with a little white sand sparsely sprinkled on top like some inefficient camouflage.
 To make matters worse, the waves were tremendously violent threatening anyone brave enough to enter with a serious tumbling that would end with at the very least a face full of sand… At most?
 Well… Badly.

 It didn’t matter that the sand wasn’t white.
 It didn’t matter that the hike was longer than advertised.
 It didn’t matter that the waves wished me nothing but harm.
-This beach was gorgeous, secluded, and special.
-It’s truly a must visit on any trip to Montserrat.
+Rendezvous Beach Montserrat was gorgeous, secluded, and special.
+It’s truly a must-visit on any trip to Montserrat.

 After some time, I made the perilous swim back to shore.